 And what, I was also musing, are the statistical chances of a “commoner”, like Kate, marrying into a royal family in a rare ceremony that only takes place once or twice in most people’s lifetimes?
 (My mother has reminded me more than once that Kate and I went to the same high school – though at somewhat different times!)
 By developing bodhichitta we become a son or daughter of the Conquerors, a princely or princessly Bodhisattva.
 This is rare.
 And the odds of a “commoner” or ordinary being encountering the Tantric empowerments and entering the mandala palace are even rarer.

 Kate and Will could have gotten married in a small church followed by fish ‘n’ chips, and still be just as married.
 But two billion people wanted to buy into this elegant ceremony and feel the noble tradition and lineage of the ages, even if time also is imputed by mind.
 People were happy to feel part of this BIG thing.
 Perhaps this is a promising sign that we seek transcendence?
-And it doesn’t have to be escapist, especially if we understand our role in creating this reality.
+When is transcendence helpful and when is it merely escapist?
+A lot has to do with whether or not we understand our role in creating our reality.

 After all, who knows who anyone is really?!
 In Tantra we train in pure view, trying to see everyone as a pure holy being.
 Even in Sutra we try to focus on the pure potential of others, and their kind natures rather than their faults.
 Why?!
 One main reason is that mind and its objects are dependent related.
 If we train in viewing pure objects, our mind becomes pure by relation because our mind depends upon its objects.
 And as our mind becomes purer, objects appear more purely to it, because objects likewise depend upon our mind – like clear reflections will appear in a pristine mountain lake.
 And on it goes.
 According to Buddhism, this is the spiritual path leading to liberation and enlightenment.